 The Company issues external borrowings on behalf of Mondi plc and fellow Mondi Group companies.
 This is the Company's principal activity and therefore a key audit matter.

-As at 31 December 2018 €1,987 million of external borrowings was held by the Company.
+As at 31 December 2019 the Company held €1,891 million of external borrowings.

-Refer to notes 12 of the financial statements.
+Refer to notes 12 and 20 of the financial statements.

-Existence and valuation of intercompany balances
+Existence and valuation of balances with Group undertakings